ViiEx/nvim/README.md

 ## Features

-I'm using the `NvChad` themes `base46` and their `Telescope` extension to change the theme as well as their status and buffer bar.
-I find them really good looking and implemented them in here.

 There are many different banners taken from `KrakeNvim` that can be found at `./lua/core/banners.lua` and you can change with one you like to use by modding a single line at `./lua/plugins/config/alpha.lua`

 ```lua